microsoft/winget-cli/doc/windows/package-manager/package/repository.md

 We add labels to your **pull request** so you can track its progress.
 For more information on labels and the process see [Windows Package Manager validation](.\winget-validation.md).

-Once complete, the submission will be automatically merged and the application will get added to the Windows Package Manager catalog.
+Once complete, your submission will be manually reviewed by a moderator, and after it is approved, your application will be added to the Windows Package Manager catalog.

 If there is ever an error during the process, you will be notified and our labels and bot will assist you in fixing your submission.
 For the list of common errors, see [Windows Package Manager validation](.\winget-validation.md).